sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid-latest.md

 "OPTIONAL" in this document are to be interpreted as described in RFC 2119, BCP 14 {{RFC2119}}.

-# Concise SWID data definition
+# Concise SWID CDDL specification

 The following is a CDDL representation of the ISO-19770-2:2015 {{SWID}} XML schema definition of SWID tags.
 This representation includes all SWID tag fields and thus supports all SWID tag use cases.
-The CamelCase notation used in the XML schema definition is changed to hyphen-separated notation (e.g. ResourceCollection is named resource-collection in the Concise SWID data definition).
-The human-readable names of members are mapped to integer indices via a block of rules at the bottom of the Concise SWID data definition.
-The 48 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.
+The CamelCase notation used in the XML schema definition is changed to hyphen-separated notation (e.g. ResourceCollection is named resource-collection in the COSWID CDDL specification).
+The human-readable names of members are mapped to integer indices via a block of rules at the bottom of the CDDL specification.
+The 56 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.

 ~~~ CDDL